In this guide, you’ll learn how to:

 Track build logs and debug output

 You don’t need to run commands here.
-The logs act like a live status feed—no terminal needed.
+Logs provide a live feed of activity while you work.

 Use toolbar actions (Refresh, GitHub, Download)